JupiterOne-Archives/docs-old/guides/j1-vqb.md

 You can create filters that are based on all the properties you have for the selected asset on the canvas.
 You can also apply AND OR conditions to the filters.

 <img src="../assets/vbq-filters.png" style="zoom:67%;" />

-### Messages

-This query contains 2+ generic relationship traversals (using RELATES TO).
-This may cause undesirably slow query performance or potential timeouts, especially on large datasets. - What is the corrective action?